 [Editor’s note: The following post contains spoilers for “Black Panther: Wakanda Forever.”]

-“Black Panther: Wakanda Forever” is now playing in theaters.
+“Black Panther: Wakanda Forever” is now in theaters from Walt Disney Studios.